ArduPilot/MethodicConfigurator/BLOG.md

 Use *ArduPilot Methodic Configurator* to edit and upload the `46_analytical_pid_optimization.param` file to the FC.

-# 14. Position controller
+# 12. Position controller tuning (optional)

+## 12.1 Position controller

 The most inner *angle rate* and *angle* control loops have been tuned.
 Now let's tune the position controller.

 Use *ArduPilot Methodic Configurator* to edit and upload the `47_position_controller.param` file to the FC.

-# 15. Guided operation without RC transmitter
+## 12.2 Guided operation without RC transmitter

 These are **optional**, and only make sense if you do beyond visual line-of-sight (BVLOS) autonomous flights using a companion computer.

 Use *ArduPilot Methodic Configurator* to edit and upload the `48_guided_operation.param` file to the FC.

-# 16. Precision land
+## 12.3 Precision land

 These are **optional**, and only make sense if you have extra hardware on your vehicle to support it.

 Use *ArduPilot Methodic Configurator* to edit and upload the `49_precision_land.param` file to the FC.

-# 17. Productive configuration
+# 13. Productive configuration

 Some changes should be made for everyday productive operation.

 Use *ArduPilot Methodic Configurator* to edit and upload the `50_everyday_use.param` file to the FC.

-# 18. Conclusion
+# 14. Conclusion

 We presented a sequence of small, methodic steps that result in a fully operational and safe drone.
 Beginning with informed hardware decisions, appropriate hardware configuration and concluding with a finely tuned vehicle equipped with robust, fast-acting control loops.